justbanana9999/Arrange-by-file-type-PhotoRec-/README.md

 Only one file, and you need to change the variables inside it to match your case.

+You can freely edit the extensions list to include more extensions to your liking.
+The extensions.txt file contains all extensions that PhotoRec can recover.

-Moves the files but can be set to only copy.
+Moves the files but can be set to only copy (change mv at line 39 to cp)